-Abuse can happen to anyone — no matter the person's age, sex, race, religion, or ethnic or cultural background.
+Abuse can happen to anyone, no matter the person’s age, sex, race, religion, or ethnic background.
 Each year, hundreds of thousands of adults over the age of 60 are abused, neglected, or financially exploited.
-This is called elder abuse.
+This mistreatment is called elder abuse.

-Abuse can happen in many places, including the older person's home, a family member's house, an assisted living facility, or a nursing home.
+Abuse can happen anywhere, including in the older person’s home, a family member’s home, an assisted living facility, or a nursing home.
 The mistreatment of older adults can be by family members, strangers, health care providers, caregivers, or friends.

 Types of abuse

 - Physical abuse happens when someone causes bodily harm; for example, by hitting, pushing, or slapping.
 Physical abuse may also include restraining an older adult against their will, such as by locking them in a room or tying them to furniture.

 - Emotional abuse, sometimes called psychological abuse, can include a caregiver saying hurtful words, yelling, threatening, or repeatedly ignoring the older adult.
 Keeping that person from seeing close friends and relatives is another form of emotional abuse.

 - Neglect occurs when the caregiver does not try to respond to the older adult’s needs.
 Neglect may include ignoring physical, emotional, and social needs, or withholding food, medications, or access to health care.